 Pre-entry experience and postgraduate qualifications can be beneficial but aren't essential.
 Time spent in school or university cadet corps can help your application but doesn't guarantee you a place.

 Cadets train for a long time at their barracks before they become officers.
-For example, training for the army lasts for 44 weeks.
+For example, training for the army can last 40 weeks.